qunicorn/qunicorn-core/docs/tutorials/getting_started.rst

    poetry run invoke worker

-Create the initial database (If this doesn't work, try to delete the db-file from the "instance" folder)
+Create the initial database (If this doesn't work, try to delete the db-file from the :file:`instance` folder)

 .. code-block:: bash